 The governance of the liquidity risk management is based on advisory boards, subordinated to the Board of Directors or the executive structure of Itaú Unibanco.
-Such boards establish the institution's risk appetites, define the limits related to the liquidity control and monitor the liquidity indicators.
+Such boards establish the institution's risk appetites, define the liquidity control and monitor the liquidity indicators.